ralph-p/client-product-demo/nextjs-client-product/README.md

 Possible Improvements:

-- Update operation on the products/client page sometimes needs a page refresh to reflect the front end
 - Add some kind of state control (context, redux, recoil, etc) to store the client/product info in state and make switching between pages faster.
 - Add reusable hooks to fetch/set data so they can be used in new features
   - Use the hooks and state to re-fetch the products on delete.